MiaoDragon/cs439-rubric/rubric-midterm.md

 ### count the number of words (2)
 ### find the 50 largest count of the word (2)
 ### find the first 5000 ids, or any 5000 selected tweets (2)
 ### create the document-frequency matrix where rows correspond to tweets, and columns correspond to number of appearances of each word.
-(3)
+(2)
+### count the appearance of each word, but not just checking if each word appears in the document.
+(1)

 **Students might shift the document-frequency matrix creation to later tasks.
 This is fine, and we just need to move the grading to the corresponding part.**